rahulguna/secspider_sanity_check/Readme.md

 Run the Sanity_Check_ddl.sql file in the database.

 Step7:
 Provide the database configuration details in the config ini.
-Keep the config.ini in the same directory same the python program file
+  7.1 Encrypt the database password using encryption.py 7.2 Update the encrypted password and the passkey in the config.ini file 7.3 Keep the config.ini in the same directory same the python program file